quinchs-mn/data_publicCDC/README.md

 ## Usage

 By converting these data sets to a csv format, programs like R and Python are able to pull the data directly into applications.
-Each respective department was reached out to to make sure it is okay to redisplay the data in a more friendly format.
+Each department was contacted to ensure approval for redisplaying the data in a more user-friendly format.